 Automatically trigger corrective action procedures

 The right digital QMS allows you to automate QC workflows with appropriate logs, notifications and reminders so that no issue ever falls through the cracks.
-These workflows will help you undertake root cause analysis, as well as collectively review and approve corrective and preventive measures to prevent recurrence of mistakes.
+These workflows will help you undertake root cause analysis, as well as collectively review and approve corrective and preventive measures to prevent the recurrence of mistakes.
 If you’re using DropBox or Google Docs it’s hard to build forms that can capture data and trigger workflows in this way - it is a much better idea to choose a QMS solution with dynamic forms ‘built in’ that you can adapt to your needs.

 Make sure your Quality System is integrated with e-signatures so that QA and QC records can show exactly who signed off what, why and when.
 The details of these approvals will be stored in audit trails so that every decision and step of a release process can be scrutinised and traced.
 This is more than a ‘nice to have’, it’s a requirement for medical device developers.